Medicago Inc.: Phase II-III research

 In November 2020, Medicago-GSK started Phase II-III clinical trials for their COVID-19 vaccine candidate.

 As of January 2021, the Phase III trial was enrolling participants toward the total goal of 30,612, with each volunteer receiving two injections 21 days apart in an amount of 3.75 micrograms of CoVLP each time.
 The Phase III study is scheduled to conclude in April 2022.
 In December 2021, the CoVLP candidate showed 71% efficacy and safety in preliminary results from the Phase III trial.

 Authorization

 In February 2022, Medicago and GlaxoSmithKline received authorization for CoVLP from Health Canada as an approved vaccine for preventing COVID-19 infection in adults 18 to 64 years old.
 The brand name for CoVLP is Covifenz.

 In March 2022, the first Canadian-made COVID-19 vaccine produced by Medicago was rejected by the World Health Organization due to the tobacco company Philip Morris International owning a stake in the company.
 The UN agency has a strict policy about engagement with the tobacco industry.

 Withdrawal and corporate termination

 Due to substantial competition in the global vaccine market and low demand for Covifenz, Mitsubishi announced in February 2023 that Covifenz and Medicago, Inc. would be terminated.

+Aramis Biotechnologies

+Aramis Biotechnologies was set up as a successor company to Medicago during 2023, acquiring intellectual property and equipment, in agreement with Mitsubishi Chemical Group.